aspensmonster-school/cs3358-data-structures/README.md

+# Future Plans

+Dated: Wed May 15 2013 2331 CST

+I intend to enhance this portfolio over the summer, with an emphasis on exploring all of the features of C++ and the STL.
+Particularly, I'd like to investigate templatized versions of data structures (i.e., re-implement vector and the like as a learning experience).

+I also intend to clone these efforts with C in a separate repository, exploring C's specific features and using C to write custom allocators and the like.

+# About

 Homework assignments for data structures class at Texas State University.
 Professor requires use of C++ or Java.
 I'd prefer to use C so that I can learn it simultaneously, but specs are specs.
 Each lab assignment's focus is held in